alisaifee/jira-cli/README.rst

 Documentation at `read the docs`_

-**ADOPT ME: The author of this project is unable to continue maintaining it and is looking for volunteers to adopt it.
-Please email me at ali@indydevs.org if you feel you could give this project a new home**

 Deprecation warning
 ===================
 jira-cli, as of version ``2.0.0-pre`` has been completely rewritten (including the command line interface).